dinhanhthi/dinhanhthi.com/_drafts/2019-05-17-what-I-have-learned-from-the-specialization-ibm-data-professional-certificate.md

 ## TL;DR;

-- **Course 1 & 2 - What's Data Science & Open source tools for DS** : What's DS?
+- **Course 1 & 2 - What's Data Science & Open source tools for DS**: What's DS?
 What Data Scientist do?
 Some popular applications of DS in real world?
 Some open source applications you can use to work with DS.
-- **Course 3 - Data Science Methodology** : Draw a big picture about the procedure of a DS project.
-All steps and the relation between them are introduced.
+- **Course 3 - Data Science Methodology**: Draw a big picture about the procedure of a DS project.
+All steps and their relationship are also introduced.
-- **Course 4 - Python for DS** :
+- **Course 4 - Python for DS** : You'll learn about fundamental python (programming with python) and python for DS (numpy, pandas).
+You have also a chance to practice what you learn in a simple application.
+- **Course 5 - Databases and SQL for DS**: You'll learn about popular commands and concepts in SQL to work with databases (How to create or update a table?
+How to modify it or choose some elements from it?
+How to manipulate it and its relation with other tables?
+How to join different tables?...).
+This course also gives you some instruction to work with [Db2](https://cloud.ibm.com/catalog/services/db2){:target="_blank"}, a fully-managed cloud SQL database given by IBM.
+- **Course 6 - Data Analysis with Python**: